 Originating from The British Ironwork Centre in Oswestry and created by sculptor Alfie Bradley, it has been on tour of towns and cities around Britain raising awareness of the issues of knife crime and all forms of violence and aggression.

-Alison Davies lost her son Mark to knife crime in December 2018 and together with friends Meryl Cain, Pauline Strong and Jan Jefferies wanted to raise awareness of the catastrophic impact violent crime has on individuals, families and communities.
+Alison Davies lost her son Mark to knife crime in December 2018 and together with Meryl Cain and a small group of friends wanted to raise awareness of the catastrophic impact violent crime has on individuals, families and communities.
 The team’s involvement with this project is carried out on a voluntary basis.
 The group are known as The Knife Angel Hereford Team.

-The Knife Angel is coming to Hereford in June 2021 for 28 Days, hosted by Hereford Cathedral.
+The Knife Angel is coming to Hereford on June 14 – July 12 2021 hosted by Hereford Cathedral.
 During the Knife Angel’s visit we will run a series of workshops and interactive events.
 It is envisaged that this initiative will continue after the Knife Angel leaves Hereford.
 The majority of host towns & cities to date have had a knife amnesty whilst the Angel is in situ.
 We will have a general weapons amnesty, with the approval of West Mercia Police.
-There is a “knife surrender” secure bin which travels with the Angel.
+There is a “weapon surrender” secure bin which travels with the Ange

 During the Knife Angel’s stay in Hereford, there will be;

-We need to raise funds to cover the transportation of the Angel, and craneage to install, workshops, conferences, promotional campaigns and literature, printing costs, lighting, plus 24-hour security and insurance for this valuable and unique statue.
+We need to raise funds to cover the cost of workshops, conferences, promotional campaigns and literature, printing costs, lighting, plus 24-hour security and insurance for this valuable and unique statue.

 We will need volunteers and sponsors to: